grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* I think TV has programmed you to think you can't use cursing so much.
 But even TV that doesn't shy away from cursing still has far less cursing than even average real life. (except Deadwood of course)
 		* And a lot more cursing might actually be a simple way to make it grittier.
 		* Also they're a bunch of fuckin sailors!
-		* Maybe the only time they don't curse is when someone is _truly_ angry?
+		* ** Maybe the only time they don't curse is when someone is _truly_ angry?
 (Or is it better to go like Steve on Deadwood at his angriest?)
 			* Like the note you read about 'fuck' during WWII: the only time it wasn't used was when something serious was happing: "Grab your [no-fucking] guns."
+			* ** I think this is a good revision to make. do it!
 	* [ ] Consider pulling back or deleting the metaphors
 	* [ ] Keep in mind that in this world, like the opening set piece, nature is deliberately cruel and evil, tormenting
 		* So at some point, it should be _pulling_ them to the depths
 		* akin to the cruelty and evil of power --- the Authorities; but where the Authority cruelty is random, nature's cruelty is deliberate
-		* The only way they survive in nature's cruelty is through their grimey machine, the submarine
+		* The only way they survive in nature's cruelty is through their grimey, rational machine, the submarine. the submarine which always makes sense, if you can just figure it out
 * [ ] consider using 'nautical' to mean awesome
 	* (dark-awesome, like original meaning maybe)
+	* might be too on-the-nose
 * [ ] consider using 'nominal' to mean anything you want it to.
+	* might be too on-the-nose
 * [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
 * [ ] Need to include a description of Percy somewhere early in the book
 	* (There's the line about the leather pants she's wearing when she's kneeling on the grates; this might need to be moved up into or reflected in description of her)